 About the Pharmacy

 The pharmacy at Reading Hospital provides 24-hour service from both the central pharmacy and the STAT parenteral satellite located in the Emergency Department.
 Pharmacy staff members provide service to Reading Hospital Rehabilitation at Wyomissing and the Infusion Center from on-site pharmacies.
-A dedicated team of pharmacy technicians work in the Emergency Department to collect and verify medication and immunization histories prior to admission orders being written.
 An on-site ambulatory pharmacy supports the meds-to-beds concierge program and provides prescription medications for employees and members of the community.
 Specialty pharmacy navigators from the ambulatory pharmacy support patient care in clinics and assist in coordinating access to specialty drugs.

 Reading Hospital’s Department of Pharmacy is honored to serve as an APPE site for Lake Erie College of Osteopathic Medicine, Temple University, University of the Sciences of Philadelphia, University of Pittsburgh and Wilkes University Colleges of Pharmacy.